 Electric keyboards can be plugged into headphones for listening so that others in the household are able to continue with their daily tasks, such as talking on the phone or doing homework, uninterrupted.

 If a young learner is shy, fear that others are hearing their mistakes can diminish the joy of practice time.
 Headphones let the beginner fearlessly explore so they can learn without fear of criticism.

-Because keyboards can be practiced in quiet, they can be practiced any time of the day or night.
+Because keyboards can be practiced in quiet, they can be practiced at any time of the day or night.
 There is no need to worry that others will be bothered while trying to sleep.

-The best beginner keyboards now come with built in metronomes and teaching programs to help young players advance even when they are in between lessons.
+The best beginner keyboards now come with built-in metronomes and teaching programs to help young players advance even when they are in between lessons.

 But what about weighted keys?
 It might be a good idea to consider a weighted keyboard to acquire the true feel of an acoustic.
 Even a cheap weighted keyboard might be the make the best choice for a beginner digital piano, rather than light keys with all the programming bells and whistles.

 What To Look For In a Beginner Digital Piano

 Factors To Consider